 The recruiter can either:-

-that is less than their original budget if your expected salary range is lower
+(i) Offer you a compensation scheme that is less than their original budget if your expected salary range is lower than they expect

-the position if your expected salary range is higher than what they have in mind
+(ii) Drop you from the candidacy for the position if your expected salary range is higher than what they have in mind

-(iii) Work on your current salary to
+(iii) Work on your current salary to package a slight raise

-Nonetheless, try your best not to reveal your salary figures during the initial
+I acknowledge that you will eventually have to submit your current payslip to the Human Resources for verification.
+Nonetheless, try your best not to reveal your salary figures during the initial stage of the recruitment.

 My Career’s Future also has tips for readers to land their preferred roles, how to grow in their career and for employers for interviewing their potential candidates.